Avilez Rebellion: Background

 In 1807, French forces invaded Portugal due to the Portuguese alliance with the United Kingdom.
 The prince regent of Portugal at the time, João, had formally ruled the country on behalf of his mother Queen Maria I since 1799.
 Anticipating the invasion of Napoleon's army, Prince João ordered the transfer of the Portuguese royal court to Brazil before he could be deposed.
 João elevated Brazil to the condition of a kingdom united to Portugal, creating the United Kingdom of Portugal, Brazil and the Algarves.
-The royal family stayied in Brazil for 13 years, even after the end of the war in Europe.
+The royal family stayed in Brazil for 13 years, even after the end of the war in Europe.

 In 1820, a political revolution broke out in Portugal, the now King João VI left Brazil and returned to the metropolis, arriving in Lisbon on 4 July 1821.
 Before his departure, the King appointed his heir apparent, Prince Pedro as regent of the Kingdom of Brazil.

 The Portuguese Cortes, a kind of constituent assembly, demanded that Brazil return to its former status as a colony and that the prince regent return to Portugal, but Pedro refused.